fredCalGit/fredCalGit/README.md

 <h1>Hello there!
 I'm Fred</h1>

 I’m a Developer interested in building cool things.
 Currently I am working mainly on MERN stack projects.
-Also, I am working as a freelancer Fullstack Web Developer.
+Currently working as Senior Fullstack Engineer @ Impulso Network.

 Want to know more about me?